Creating a Dashboard in Excel: Step-by-Step Guide for Business Managers

 2. Go to Insert > Slicer.

-Section 6: Connect Data with Formulas and Functions
+Step 6: Connect Data with Formulas and Functions

-• IFERROR to handle potential errors gracefully.
+• IFERROR to manage potential errors smoothly.

 Practical Formula Example